Skip to Main Content

 Narrative

-• Develops a story based on true or untrue facts; the author/creator has complete control of the way the story will be told
+• Develops a story based on facts or imagined truths ; the author/creator has complete control of the way the story will be told

 • Examples: fictional stories (novels, short stories, fairy tales, etc.), personal essays, autobiographies, screenplays/film scripts, oral storytelling